-Clonliffe Harriers has excelled at Cross Country, the men’s senior team winning numerous national interclub cross country championships, in recent years Clonliffe Harriers have been the dominant force in cross country with the team winning an incredible seven national titles in succession from 2004 through to 2010 and then regaining the title in 2012.
+Clonliffe Harriers has excelled at Cross Country, the men’s senior team winning numerous national interclub cross country championships, in recent years Clonliffe Harriers have been the dominant force in cross country with the team winning a record 35 senior men’s team titles.
+The club also competes at European level in the European Athletics Champion Clubs Cross Country.